e-hengirmen/Huffman-Coding/README.md

 # Huffman_Coding
+*Version 0.9 compresses 1 file at a time*

 Self-made C++ compression program based on Huffman's lossless compression algorithm and its decompressor

 ## How does it work?